jonhoo/tetris-tutorial/doc/start.md

 need any external libraries (apart from the browser) for our game.

-To be technically correct, we will be relying on the HTML "framework" in the sense that the browser providers a lot of functionality to us by being able to render things on screen very easily.
+To be technically correct, we will be relying on the HTML "framework" in the sense that the browser provides a lot of functionality to us by being able to render things on screen very easily.
 We will also be using the "canvas" feature supported in modern browsers, that allows us to draw arbitary things, not just build website-like things.